Remove Failing Teeth To Protect Your Healthy Ones

 We also offer non-removable tooth replacement options at all five of our King County offices, such as long-lasting dental implants.
 Our surgeons can extract a tooth and replace it with a dental implant on the same day, provided you have enough jaw bone to support the implant.
 If you do not plan on immediately replacing the tooth, we can place a bone graft in the empty socket to preserve the jaw bone and gum health.

-Dr. Rick Edwards, Dr. Carl Johnson, Dr. Ben Johnson, Dr. Sohaib Soliman, and Dr. Hwi Sean Moon are all experts in the placement of dental implants, implant-supported bridges, and Smile Complete™ full-arch restoration.
+Dr. Rick Edwards, Dr. Carl Johnson, Dr. Ben Johnson, Dr. Sohaib Soliman, Dr. Hwi Sean Moon, and Dr. Kevin Huang are all experts in the placement of dental implants, implant-supported bridges, and Smile Complete™ full-arch restoration.
 Whether you need one tooth or multiple teeth replaced, our surgeons can use dental implant technology to give you a long-lasting solution following extraction.
 To learn more about dental implants and the other tooth replacement options we offer, contact Pacific Northwest Oral & Maxillofacial Surgeons today.